Predictive Factors for Uptake of Post-Abortion Care in Western Kenya

 Digital USD Citation

 Onyango, Monica Adhiambo; Oguttu, Monica; and Barger, Mary, "Predictive Factors for Uptake of Post-Abortion Care in Western Kenya" (2010).
-Nursing and Health Science Faculty Publications.
+School of Nursing and Health Science: Faculty Scholarship.
 10.